Gary Radin: Career

-Radin has long been fascinated with immersive environments and his work includes the genres of production design, scenic design and graphic design.
-A multi-discipline approach to design is the basis of professional projects for television, live events, exhibits, interior design and specialty environments.
+Radin has long been fascinated with immersive environments and his work includes the genres of production design, scenic design, exhibition design and graphic design.
+A multi-discipline and mixed media approach to design is the basis of professional projects for television, live events, exhibits, interior design and specialty environments.
 He has been integral in the management and successful growth of three creative service companies.
 His work has been published in print and online media including Event Design, Architectural Digest, Special Events and Broadcast Engineering magazines and awarded by IFEA-International Festival and Events Association and BizBash Media.
 He is committed to transforming space that positively impacts people and how they experience the world.

 Philanthropy

 Radin co-founded the non-profit Neil L Radin Caregiver’s Relief Foundation in 1998 honoring his deceased father, Neil Radin.
 The original mission was to provide financial grants to Caregivers in need of assistance for their loved ones suffering from neurodegenerative dementias with conditions not recognized by health insurance benefits or not eligible for aid based on age or financial need.
 Beginning in 2003 the organization provided seed funding to The Association for Frontotemporal Degeneration (AFTD).
 CRF provides ongoing support to this non-profit organization with a national mission to promote research and provide resources for non-Alzheimer's disorders.
 Radin also supports the mission of the Alzheimer's Association and has provided ongoing support for programs, services and events since 1999.
-Additionally, for more than 15 years he has facilitated a support group for adult children caregivers of sufferers of regressive brain diseases.
+Additionally, for more than 20 years he has facilitated a support group for adult children caregivers of sufferers of regressive brain diseases.